Not all cholesterol medication will actually help improve the health of your heart.

 They chose participants at random to receive one of the pills.

 Most of the patients were conjointly taking statins or similar cholesterol medications during the 18 months.

 Despite the possible help from other medications, patients taking evacetrapib decreased their LDL levels.

 This was on an average of 37%; they also increased their HDL levels by 130% in comparison to patients taking the placebo.

 The Results: Cholesterol Medication Fails to Improve Heart Health

-Though researchers were perplexed by these results, new medications will be tested and continue to solve the issues that arose from this study and hopefully provide the desired results of better heart health.
+Though these results were perplexing to the researchers, testing of new medications will take place and continue to solve the issues that arose from this study and hopefully provide the desired results of better heart health.